devsaxena01/Chit-Chat-App/README.md

 # Chit-Chat-App
-This is a real time chat application
+This is a real time chat application using MERN